 ININ 6016.
-HUMAN FACTORS ENGINEERING (Every third semester).
+HUMAN FACTORS ENGINEERING.
 Three credit hours.
 Three hours of lecture and discussion per week.
+Prerequisite: Authorization of the Director of the Department.

 Human factors applications in the design of equipment and work environment.
 Methods for the analysis of human errors and skills and their utilization in the design of control systems and information displays.